 Over the last few years, Egypt has become a somewhat controversial place to visit.
 This once-thriving tourism hub got a bit of a bad reputation thanks to political activity in the Middle East.
 But, travel to Egypt is making a huge comeback, and tourists are heading back to Egypt more and more every year to enjoy a trip of a lifetime.

 Planning on traveling to Egypt?
-Click here to explore our Egypt tour packages!
+Click here to explore our fantastic range of Egypt tour packages!

-If you’ve heard some bad or scary things about travelling this beautiful land, you could have been hearing some of these common myths concerning travel in Egypt:
+If you’ve heard some bad or scary things about travelling to and through this beautiful land, you could have been hearing some of these common myths concerning travel in Egypt:

 1. Women are not respected or safe in Egyptian society